sig-a11y/tolk/docs/README.md

 * AutoIt
 * PureBasic

-## License

-Tolk is distributed under the GNU Lesser General Public License version 3 (LGPLv3).
-Client libraries and headers are distributed under their own license.

 ## Design

 The key components of Tolk are the screen reader drivers.
 They wrap a specific screen reader API into an abstract interface which is then used by Tolk's auto-detection mechanism.
 SAPI, albeit not a screen reader, also has its own driver.
 To keep things simple and secure, these screen reader drivers are not exposed to client code.